 Using Mason Jars in the homework area:

-Of course, I couldn't miss out on an opportunity to organized the kids' homework area.
-I had a large bin of erasers that I purchased and the container it came; it was just not strong enough so storing these items in a mason jar was a perfect idea.
-The clear glass jars, as opposed to the colored jars, will make it easier for the kids to see what is inside.
-Therefore, you will not need to label the jars.
+Of course, I couldn't miss out on an opportunity to organize the kids' homework area.
+I purchased a large bin of erasers and the container it came from; it was just not strong enough, so storing these items in a mason jar was a perfect idea.
+The clear glass jars, instead of the colored jars, will make it easier for the kids to see what is inside.
+Therefore, you will not need to label (Affiliate Link) the jars.
 Woo hoo!
 Store them in a place that is easy for the kids to reach.
-Also, be sure that the jar is protected, so it won't break if dropped.
-I found that using rubber tacky placemats cut down to size and hot glued to the glass will help with this issue.
+Also, ensure the jar is protected so it won't break if dropped.
+I found that using rubber tacky placemats cut down to size and hot glue to the glass will help with this issue.

 Using Mason Jars on the go:

-We are so busy these days that it is hard to eat well on the go.
-So, by taking a food safe mason jar, you and your kids can eat better.
-I found that putting cereal in the mason jar and bringing a thermos with almond or coconut milk works nicely for a run out the door busy morning.
+We are so busy these days that eating well on the go is hard.
+So, you and your kids can eat better by taking a food-safe (Affiliate Link) mason jar.
+I found that putting cereal in the mason jar and bringing a thermos (Affiliate Link) with almond or coconut milk works nicely for a run-out-the-door busy morning.
 Don't forget your spoon.

-I found that when I made baby food for my kids, the smaller mason jar worked ideal for the quick meal on the go.
+When I made baby food for my kids, the smaller mason jar worked ideal for a quick meal on the go.
 It helped keep me from doing the quick grab the jar of prepared baby food.
-The food also held up well in the refrigerator for at least a few days.
+The food held up well in the refrigerator for at least a few days.

 Well, there you have it, my nine creative ways to organize with mason jars.
 I hope this helped you get your life organized.
 Please stick around and leave a comment below on how you use mason jars in your home.
 I would love to hear from you.

-If you are wondering where I got this Mason Jar lid, click the image below to visit Mason Jar Company's site.
-If you decide to purchase this handy Mason Jar flip cap lid from MasonJars.com, please know that I will receive an affiliate fee.
+If you are wondering where I got this Mason Jar (Affiliate Link) lid, click the image below to visit Mason Jar (Affiliate Link) Company's site.
+If you decide to purchase this handy Mason Jar (Affiliate Link) flip cap lid from MasonJars.com, please know that I will receive an affiliate fee.

 I love the cereal idea!
 And I, too, do overnight oatmeal in them for breakfasts. 😀